French

 Majors

-All Single and Double Major students must complete the required number of credit hours in upper level courses in French with a grade of C or better in each course.
+All Single and Double Major students must complete the required number of credit hours in lower-level and upper-level courses in French with a grade of C or better in each course.

 Required Courses: